Pablo Nieto

-Pablo Nieto Aguilar (born 4 June 1980 in Madrid, Community of Madrid) is a Spanish former Grand Prix motorcycle road racer currently involved in team management.
+Pablo Nieto Aguilar (born 4 June 1980 in Madrid, Community of Madrid) is a Spanish former road racer of Grand Prix solo motorcycles, latterly involved in team management.
 He is the son of the legendary Spanish motorcycle racer Ángel Nieto, and cousin of Fonsi Nieto.
 He started to race professionally in 1998, and spent his career in the 125cc class.
-Following the race at Valencia in 2008 he announced his retirement from racing, to move to a managerial position of the Onde 2000 MotoGP team with Sete Gibernau in 2009 as the team's only rider.
+Following the race at Valencia in 2008, he announced his retirement from racing, to move to a managerial position of the Onde 2000 MotoGP team with Sete Gibernau in 2009 as the team's only rider.
 He was the team manager for the Laglisse Moto3 team from 2012-2014, in the 2013 Moto3 Grand Prix season, his rider Maverick Viñales won the championship.
-He is now the team manager for Valentino Rossi's SKY Racing Team VR46 team.
+He is now the team manager for the VR46 Racing Team established by Valentino Rossi.